1098T Tuition Statement Information

 - Why are all my boxes blank?

-- What if the amount in Box 5 exceeds Box 2, and my tax software is counting it as income?
+- What if the amounts in Box 1 and Box 5 exceed tuition charges billed, and my tax software is counting it as income?

 - What if my social security number is incorrect?